gazorby/fish-exa/README.md

 To avoid spamming your `config.fish`, you can set environment variables using `set -Ux` once, to make them persistent across restarts and share them across fish's instances

-⚠️ : Don't use quotes to set options, set variables like this : `set -Ux EXA_STANDARD_OPTIONS --long --all`
+⚠️ : Don't use quotes in variables, set them as a list : `set -Ux EXA_STANDARD_OPTIONS --long --all`

 ### Default options